Garden waste service frequently asked questions

 Once payment has been made, each household will receive a confirmation letter and a licence sticker for each bin.
 The old sticker should be removed and the new sticker should be fixed to your green bin as soon as possible - to indicate to the collection crew that you have paid for the service.
 The sticker must be placed on the back of the bin - handle side - and the surface of the bin must be clean and dry before applying it.

 The licence should be with you within 21 days of making payment.
-Only your address and the expiry date will appear on the licence.
+Only your address, collection day, and the expiry date will appear on the licence.
 A licence is needed for each bin presented for collection.
 If there is no valid licence your bin will not be emptied.
 If you do not receive your licence within 21 days of making payment please contact us on 01748 829100.